bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-spectroscopy.md

 {{ MACROS___make_filename_template("raw", datatypes=["mrs"], suffixes=["svs", "mrsi", "ref", "unloc"]) }}
 MRS is a noninvasive technique to detect biochemical changes in the brain.
 It is conducted using conventional MRI systems.
-Each manufacturer has its own file format (sometimes multiple formats) for exporting MRS data from the scanner console for offline processing.
+Each manufacturer has its own file format (sometimes multiple formats) for exporting MRS data from the MRI scanner console for offline processing.
 GE exports a P-file (`*.7`) that stores unprocessed, un-coil-combined data with metadata embedded in a proprietary data header.
 Philips has multiple export formats, the most common being the SDAT/SPAR format.